How Can I Get My Dry Skin To Stop Itching and Flaking?

-Updated 1/20/17.
-Winter is here and for many (like me) this includes having dry and itchy skin on the body.
-It’s one thing to have the skin be dry and flaky (which is common for most people in the winter months), But to have an ongoing itch that is tempting to scratch is really annoying and makes the dry skin condition all the more problematic.
-So why exactly does the skin itch and what can be done to solve this?
+Updated 3/3/18.
+Winter is here and for many, this includes having dry and itchy skin on the body.
+It’s one thing to have the skin be dry and flaky, but to have an ongoing itch on the arms and legs that is tempting to scratch is really annoying and makes the dry skin condition even worse.
+Why does the skin itch and what can be done to help this?

-If you’ve just been applying heavy body lotion to resolve this condition, this simply won’t do the trick.
-With the following tips, you can truly repair the dryness and itchiness—once and for all.
+If you’ve been applying heavy body lotion to resolve this condition, this alone won’t get rid of it.
+In this post, I’ll share my expert tips to repair the dryness and itchiness and provide soothing relief—once and for all.

 Bois De Rose Oil